surma/surma.dev/content/things/webgpu.md

 ### A structure for the madness

 Our goal here is to have a whole lotta balls moving through 2D space and have happy little collisions.
-We could just continue working on `array<f32>`, but that’s not what I would call ergonomic.
+We could just continue working on `array<f32>`, and say the first float is the first ball’s x position, the second float is the first ball’s y position and so on, and so forth.
+That’s not what I would call ergonomic.
 Luckily, WGSL allows us to define our own structs to pack multiple pieces of data together.
-The Downside: We have to talk about [alignment].
+The downside: we have to talk about [alignment].

-If you have ever work with system programming languages close to the metal, you probably have encountered memory alignment restrictions and it won’t surprise you that GPUs have similar restrictions about how they can read data from and write data to memory.
-The next step in our demo will bring us into contact with alignment issues.
+If you know what memory alignment is, you can skip this section (although do take a look at the code sample as I will be building off of that).
+If you don’t know what it is, I won’t really explain the why and how, but show you how it manifests and how to work with it.

-Our shader is supposed to simulate the physics interaction between a bunch of balls rolling around in 2D space.
-Each ball has a size, a position and a velocity vector.
-To be able to input and output arrays of these balls, we need a `struct`.
-And before we start implementing physics, lets just put some hand-picked numbers in to see how they are laid out in memory.
-Here’s our new compute shader:
+Each ball has a radius, a position and a velocity vector, so it makes sense to group them together in a struct and treat them as a single entity.
+Instead of using an `array<f32>` as output, we can now use a `array<Ball>`.

 ```rust
 struct Ball {